+We deliver comprehensive engineering and consulting expertise to support projects throughout the Great Lakes region and beyond.
 We hang off buildings to evaluate facades.
 Climb on roofs.
-Crawl in the tightest spaces to collect asbestos samples.
+Crawl into the tightest spaces to collect asbestos samples.
 Track down mold.
 Drill and sample the earth.
 Identify risk and challenges.
 Research pavements and explore sensitive site conditions.
-Throughout the Great Lakes region and beyond, we deliver comprehensive engineering and consulting expertise to support every stage of your project.
-From commercial developments to industrial facilities, schools and hospitals to public spaces, and from roadways to runways, our team provides the right solutions for your challenges.
+From commercial developments to industrial facilities, schools and hospitals to public spaces, and from roadways to runways, our team provides practical solutions for your challenges.

 No results found.